mrmichaelgallen/template/README.md

 * Python
 * C#

-In addition to the coding course work in this repository, The Tech Academy also requires students to the following courses to help build a strong foundation in software development.
-Students have the option of working on a live-project to gain hands on experience of solving real world problems for clients.
+In addition to the coding course work in this repository, The Tech Academy also provides students the following courses to help build a strong foundation in software development.
+Students also have the option of working on a live-project to gain hands on experience of solving real-world software challenges for clients.

 * Computer Basics
 * WordPress